sad-spirit/pg-gateway/docs/gateways.md

 ## `TableGateway` implementations

-The package contains three implementations of `TableGateway` interface, an instance of one of these will be returned by `GenericTableGateway::create()` or `$tableLocator->get()` if the locator was not configured with a custom gateway factory.
+The package contains three implementations of `TableGateway` interface.
+An instance of one of these will be returned by `$tableLocator->createGateway()` if the locator was not configured with custom gateway factories or if none of these returned a more specific gateway object.

 What exactly will be returned depends on whether `PRIMARY KEY` constraint was defined on the table and the number of columns in that key.